 One thing that’s clear is that continuing the cycle of putting frequent users into jail is not the answer.

-“The types of services and treatment that this population needs is long-term.
-They need outpatient treatment.
-They don’t need to be locked in a cell. ...
-You’re throwing a lot of money at a solution that is not actually getting you any results.”
+“The types of services and treatment that this population needs are long-term.
+They need outpatient treatment and a support system found in medical settings, not jail settings.
+You’re throwing a lot of money at a solution that is not addressing the underlying issue or improving health outcomes.”